Aerospace & Aviation

 Located in the midst of the country’s fourth-largest aerospace market, Gilbert, Arizona offers access to regional infrastructure, low operating costs, and the commitment of state and local leaders to the aerospace and defense sector making the community an optimum location for firms of any scale that are considering expansion or relocation.

 Arizona offers both Foreign Trade Zone and Military Re-Use Zone incentives, which can provide the lowest effective tax rates available anywhere.

-In addition, Greater Phoenix offers aviation-specific property tax abatement as one of their many business tax credits and other economic development programs, 330 VFR days for easy flying, and four airports with runways more than 7,000 feet, making us a unique market that caters to both flight and the technologies that make flight possible.
+Greater Phoenix offers aviation-specific property tax abatement as one of their many business tax credits and other economic development programs.
+Plus with 330 VFR days for easy flying and four airports with runways more than 7,000 feet, Gilbert is a great market that caters to both aerospace and aviation.